abinaybingumalla/FoodMonitoring/README.md

 # FoodMonitoring (MED4DEV Hackathon)
 Food Monitoring Application for Infants

-Naandi Foundation is seeking a technological solution to monitor food and milk intake (quantity and frequency) among children 6 to 8 months old, as well as recommendations for adequate complementary feeding practices for mothers in order to prevent child malnutrition.
+Malnutrition among children is a prevalent trend in India, with close to 40% children up to 5 years old being underweight.
+A critical window of opportunity for fixing the problem is during the 2 month period between 6 and 8 months old, when an infant begins eating semi-solid and solid foods other than breastmilk (referred to as complementary food).
+Malnutrition can be prevented if the infant is given the right quantity and quality of food in the correct frequency.